 In a medium bowl, combine together the flour, baking soda, baking powder and salt.
 Add dry ingredients into the bowl with sugar and eggs mixture and stir until just combined.
 Cover the dough with clingfilm and place in the fridge for at least an hour.

-Scoop roughly about 1 tsp of cookie dough and form a little ball with it.
+Scoop roughly about 1 tablespoon of cookie dough and form a little ball with it.
 Place on a baking tray, about 5 cm apart.
-Using a back of the spoon (or your finger) make small indents in top of the dough balls.
-Fill each cookie with about 1/2 tsp of dulce de leche.
+Using a back of the spoon (or your finger) make small indents/ wells in top of the dough balls.
+Fill each cookie with about ½ teaspoon of dulce de leche.

 Shape another cookie dough ball, and make a small indentation in it, just like in the step above.
 Cover the dulce de leche filled cookies with it and gently seal the edges.
+Gently press the top of each cookie with the palm of your hand to flatten it.
 Repeat until you have used up all of the cookie dough.
+If the cookie dough have become really soft during shaping the cookies, place them in the fridge for an extra 30 minutes before baking them.